Common Myths About

-A control group is often needed to establish causality - that the intervention is the cause of the This is the reason that expensive and large controlled studies are often needed before a drug can be approved for the treatment of a People who die cannot testify - are not included in the all
+A control group is often needed to establish causality - that the treatment (or part of the This is the reason that expensive and large controlled studies are often needed before a drug can be approved for the treatment of a People who die cannot testify - are not included in the all